clinta/geliUnlocker/readme.md

 Configure your automatic decryption in rc.conf:
 ```
-netwait_enable="YES"			# If netwait is enabled, geliunlock will wait to run until the default gateway responds to ping to run.
+# If netwait is enabled, geliunlock will wait to run until the default gateway responds to ping to run.
+netwait_enable="YES"

-unlockgeli_enable="YES"			# Enable teh unlockgeli script
+# Enable the unlockgeli script
+unlockgeli_enable="YES"

-unlockgeli_pools="tank docs"		# A list of groups of disks.
+# A list of groups of disks.
 These do not necessarily have to correspond to zfs pools, but they often will.
-					# They are disks that all share the same geli key and passphrase.

-					# All further options will be specific to a pool.
-You can also create options for pools that are not listed in
-					# unlockgeli_pools for quick unlocking of pools of disks manually.
+unlockgeli_pools="tank docs"

-unlockgeli_tank_devs="/dev/da1 /dev/da2 /dev/gptid/96235f62-1074-11e4-a04d-50e549c81799"	# Devices belonging to the pool listed above are defined here.
+# Devices belonging to the pool listed above are defined here.
+unlockgeli_tank_devs="/dev/da1 /dev/da2 /dev/gptid/96235f62-1074-11e4-a04d-50e549c81799"
-unlockgeli_tank_key="bob@192.168.1.24:/home/bob/geli.key"					# scp syntax path to the geli key file
+# scp syntax path to the geli key file
+unlockgeli_tank_key="bob@192.168.1.24:/home/bob/geli.key"
-unlockgeli_tank_key_identityfile="/root/bob.id-rsa"						# The ssh key file for this server
+# The ssh key file for this server
+unlockgeli_tank_key_identityfile="/root/bob.id-rsa"

-unlockgeli_tank_passphrase="tom@192.168.1.53:/home/tom/geli.pw"					# scp syntax path to the geli passphrase file
+# scp syntax path to the geli passphrase file
+unlockgeli_tank_passphrase="tom@192.168.1.53:/home/tom/geli.pw"
-unlockgeli_tank_passphrase_identityfile="/root/tom.id-rsa"					# the ssh key file for this server
+# the ssh key file for this server
+unlockgeli_tank_passphrase_identityfile="/root/tom.id-rsa"

 ```